VinceSato/password_generator/README.md

 # Your favorite simple password generator

 Greetings!
 This is my first ever public project.
 The password generator is really simple and straightforward.
-All the dependencies (basically just using the `random` module) are listed in `requirements.txt` but no external libraries were used, so your standard python installation will do the work.
+The generator just uses the `random` module, which means no external libraries were used, so your standard python installation will do the work.

 ## Instructions